 Zoom at UCLA

 Zoom is UCLA's choice for video and web conferencing.
-Through a system-wide license agreement, the University of California has negotiated a significant discount off the regular price of a Zoom Pro account.
-On May 21, 2017, management of the UCLA Zoom accounts transitioned to Software Central.
+Through a system-wide license agreement, the University of California has negotiated a significant discount off the regular price of a Zoom Pro license.
+On May 21, 2017, management of the UCLA Zoom licenses transitioned to Software Central.

-Upon signing in with your UCLA ID and password, all UCLA users are automatically provided a no-cost Zoom Basic Account.
-Upgrade options are available to provide extended functionality.
-Types of accounts include:
+Upon signing in with your UCLA ID and password, all UCLA users are automatically provided a no-cost Zoom Basic license.
+Zoom Pro and Zoom Pro upgrade licenses are available to provide extended functionality.
+Types of licenses include:

-If your academic department participates in the UCLA Common Collaboration and Learning Environment (CCLE), you are eligible for a UCLA/Zoom Pro Account.
+If your academic department participates in the UCLA Common Collaboration and Learning Environment (CCLE), you are eligible for a UCLA/Zoom Pro license.

-If your department does not participate in the CCLE and your department would like to obtain UCLA/Zoom Pro Accounts, please visit Software Central for more information and ordering directions.
+If your department does not participate in the CCLE and your department would like to obtain UCLA/Zoom Pro licenses, please visit Software Central for more information and ordering directions.

-Note: Zoom accounts are only required to host a meeting.
+Note: Zoom licenses are only required to host a meeting.
 Anyone can attend a Zoom meeting by simply using the appropriate link or Meeting ID from the meeting host.

 Hosting Zoom Meetings